olgaolgachloe/AI_Project_Disaster_Tweet/README.md

 ```

 ## Demo App
-Download the model to `model/` folder.
+If you want to run the app on your computer.
+Download the fine-tued Bertweet model to `model/` folder.
+The Bertweet model can be fine-tuned based on codes in the Model Training and Fine-tuning section with newtrain.csv as the train dataset and newtest.csv as the test dataset.
 Then the following script can set up
 a web UI for demo.
-Users can type the twitter and click the `Detect` button to
+Users can type in a text/tweet and click the `Detect` button to
 check whether it is a real disaster.
 ```shell
 streamlit run twitterbert_app.py